maylene/yet-another-unit-converter/README.md

 It converts between Metric and Imperial (US) for length, volume, and mass based on user input.
 Its color scheme can be customized with five gradient choices as well as a light/dark mode.

+Planned future updates:
-Planned future update: remember user color and light/dark preference
+* remember user color and light/dark preference
+* responsive
+* more robust conversion choices